sensu/sensu-docs/content/sensu-core/0.29/reference/clients.md

 ##### Proxy client example

 Proxy clients are created when a check result includes a `source` attribute.
-See the check example below:
+See the example check definition below:

 {{< highlight json >}}
 {